stormchaserroleplaying/stormchaserRPG/Talents/Ranger/Knacks/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-By imitating how a beast or Favored Enemy sounds, looks and moves, you gain +1d on Depception and Imitation checks made to convince a creature that it is seeing or hearing that beast or Favored Enemy.
+By imitating how a beast or Favoured Enemy sounds, looks and moves, you gain +1d on Depception and Imitation checks made to convince a creature that it is seeing or hearing that beast or Favoured Enemy.

 ## Natural Explorer